Retrieve SafeGraph Patterns Data for Only Specific Points-of-Interest(POI) Using an Amazon Web Services Elastic Compute Cloud Instance

 - Setup the

 - BONUS: Save the image as an Amazon Machine Image (AMI)

 It sounds like a lot, but once you run through it once, it really is not altogether difficult.
+I had to do this about three times today, and it, on average, took me about eight minutes to have a running notebook pulling data.
+You have waited longer for a lattè.
 Do not be afraid.

-The easiest way to get started is just to log into the AWS Management Console and click on EC2 to.
+The easiest way to get started is just to log into the AWS Management Console and click on EC2.

 Create a Security Group

 You'll only have to do this step once.
 Once you've created a security group with the right rules, you can simply reuse it.